Light0913/Datapack-1.16-1.18-Parkour-maze-generation-engine-v0.6.5/README.md

 (It is recommended to use fill's outline or hole mode.
 In addition, this area can not be rectangular)

-You can also use a door to seal or magma to cushion the bottom, but you need to ensure that there is no 1x2x1 exit in the enclosed area.
+You can also use a door to seal or magma to cushion the bottom, but you need to ensure that there is no 1x2x1 exit in the enclosed area

-——The maze will not pass through these blocks.
+——The maze will not pass through these blocks

 3. Fill in the inner area of the enclosed space with the box you like

-If a ladder (not a stair), spider web or structural vacancy is used, it will be regarded as a "fixed vacancy".
+If a ladder (not a stair), spider web or structural vacancy is used, it will be regarded as a "fixed vacancy"

-If the block used for the enclosed area in step 2 is added inside, it will be used as a "fixed road block“.
+If the block used for the enclosed area in step 2 is added inside, it will be used as a "fixed road block“

 (It is also recommended to use fill... if you can find the Genesis plug-in)